yeasy/docker-hyperledger-fabric-peer/README.md

 For more information about this image and its history, please see the relevant manifest file in the [`yeasy/docker-hyperledger-peer` GitHub repo](https://github.com/yeasy/docker-hyperledger-peer).

+If you want to quickly deploy a local cluster without any configuration and vagrant, please refer to [hyperledger-compose-files](https://github.com/yeasy/docker-compose-files/hyperledger).

 # What is docker-hyperledger-peer?
 Docker image with hyperledger fabric peer deployed.